dallin-humphrey/ai-front-desk/docs/conventions.md

   `.$type<string[]>()` for array columns.
 - **`@t3-oss/env-nextjs` + zod** for env validation. `import { env } from "~/env"`.
 - **Tailwind v4** for styling.
-- **Do not add**: tRPC, react-query, Clerk, Upstash, Stripe, Resend, vector DB, embeddings, a second LLM, voice.
+- **Do not add**: tRPC, react-query, Clerk, Stripe, Resend, vector DB, embeddings, a second LLM, voice.
 They are explicitly out of scope.
+- **Rate limiting** is in-memory (`~/lib/rate-limit.ts`) per Vercel instance.
+  This is sufficient for one-IP abuse; Upstash Redis would be the production upgrade for cross-instance correctness, intentionally deferred.

 ---